Amougou Aristide Agbor

 Describe what it is like to be a postgraduate student and how this differs from being an undergraduate.

-I feel more in charge of my studies as a postgraduate student.
-For example, I have been evaluated almost entirely on coursework rather than examinations which has enabled me to choose questions on specific sectors that are of crucial importance to my career.
+I felt more in charge of my studies as a postgraduate student.
+For example, I was evaluated almost entirely on coursework rather than examinations which enabled me to choose questions on specific sectors that are of crucial importance to my career.
 There is certainly more of a focus on depth and your own interests.